zuri-training/CC-Generator-Team127/README.md

   * MONGODB

-We have attach some of the required links for better understanding of our project
+We have attached the necessary links for better understanding of our project.

 [Project documentation](https://docs.google.com/document/d/1nSPZrMSkazsjBJe5UKSdXXIiXWSh-FHYP9ACT4WdLcg/edit?usp=sharing)